collapsed-stacks/atheism/questions/1674/are-clergy-more-reasonable-in-discussion-than-their-followers.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2010-12-29
 - score: 4

-<p>My evidence is all anecdotal.
-I've never seen a specific study on it, and I'm not sure how one would ever happen, given the respective biases of science and religion.</p>
+My evidence is all anecdotal.
+I've never seen a specific study on it, and I'm not sure how one would ever happen, given the respective biases of science and religion.

-<p>Depends on the Church.
+Depends on the Church.
 Many churches require a certain amount of education to be a priest, and so the person you're dealing with will be informed and reasonably secure in his beliefs.
 He'll have had to debate them, and listen to other sides, etc, etc. Some of the best discussions of atheism I've had, I've had with priests.
 They understand the arguments, and tend not to be emotionally vested in the answer.
-It's academic to (some of) them, so they can discuss it rationally.</p>
+It's academic to (some of) them, so they can discuss it rationally.

-<p>On the other hand, you get crazy redneck southern baptist street preachers who don't know nuthin but the good book!
+On the other hand, you get crazy redneck southern baptist street preachers who don't know nuthin but the good book!
 And they're batshit crazy, and you won't get anything rational out of them.
 Often though, they're completely uneducated.
-Baptists roll that way. </p>
+Baptists roll that way.

-<p>So sure, I'd say it relates to education.
+So sure, I'd say it relates to education.
 Catholics are very conservative, and yet, as far a science goes, very liberal.
-It's because catholic priests have very high education requirements: they have the respect for knowledge that a lot of education instills.</p>
+It's because catholic priests have very high education requirements: they have the respect for knowledge that a lot of education instills.

 ## Answer 1677